dewi-alliance/hotspot-manufacturers/RadairServices-Mini-Light-Gateway.md

 In Business since 2021
 4G LTE mPCI Smart Communications Module, Currently in Production of Gateways.
 None, used for enterprise deployments, will be selling retail.
 Radair Has been partnered with Helium since inception.
-We have purchased over 1,600 Helium gateways and work closely with Helium partners such as Calchip, Semtech, and Microchip Technologies.
+We have purchased over 1,600 Helium gateways and work closely with Helium partners such as Calchip, Semtech, Seeed, and Microchip Technologies.
 Our product solutions are extremely complementary to the Helium network.
 We intend to leverage the Helium network that we help to build to deliver enterprise level IoT solutions in the commercial space.

 ## Product Information